nyiyui/convind/README.md

 To complement the above goals, it also should
 - not require Internet connectivity
 - run on a wide variety (loosely defined) of machines

+## Traits System

+Each data revision can have additionaly information ("traits") added onto by external programs.

+Examples include (machine-generated) image captions and vector embeddings.

+## Clients

+### Wiki

+how to sync?
+- do three-way merge